Infographic of assigning roles and resources according to capabilities

 Add a child role name to the new parent role name:

 Use the indent icon to create the child role name of the parent role category.
-Also, you can use the general tab to add any relevant information or description of the specific role:
+You can also use the general tab to add any relevant information or description of the specific role:

 Use the Prices tab to fill in details of the standard rate, which will be per hour: